Request maintenance work on a public tree

 Requests we do not do

-Requests that are not categorised as general maintenance, such as tree work needed to develop a new private dwelling or vehicle crossing, will not be completed by us.
+We will not complete requests that are not categorised as 'general maintenance', such as tree work needed to develop a new private dwelling or vehicle crossing.

 Construction or building work near public trees